-ANNUAL MEETING OF STOCKHOLDERS To be held on July 19, 2022
+ANNUAL MEETING OF STOCKHOLDERS To be held on July 18, 2023

-This proxy statement is furnished in connection with the solicitation, on behalf of the Board of Directors of First Robinson Financial Corporation (the "Company"), the parent company of First Robinson Savings Bank, National Association (the "Bank"), of proxies to be used at the annual meeting of stockholders of the Company (the "Meeting") which will be held at Country View Inn & Suites, located at 100 Abraham Lincoln, Robinson, Illinois on July 19, 2022, at 10:00 a.m., central time, and all adjournments or postponements of the Meeting.
-The accompanying Notice of Annual Meeting of Stockholders and this proxy statement are first being mailed to stockholders on or about June 14, 2022.
+This proxy statement is furnished in connection with the solicitation, on behalf of the Board of Directors of First Robinson Financial Corporation (the "Company"), the parent company of First Robinson Savings Bank, National Association (the "Bank"), of proxies to be used at the annual meeting of stockholders of the Company (the "Meeting") which will be held at Country View Inn & Suites, located at 100 Abraham Lincoln, Robinson, Illinois on July 18, 2023, at 10:00 a.m., central time, and all adjournments or postponements of the Meeting.
+The accompanying Notice of Annual Meeting of Stockholders and this proxy statement are first being mailed to stockholders on or about June 14, 2023.

-At the Meeting, stockholders of the Company are being asked to consider and vote upon the election of four directors and the ratification of the appointment of FORVIS, LLP (formerly known as BKD, LLP) ("FORVIS") as the independent registered public accounting firm for the Company for the fiscal year ending March 31, 2023.
+At the Meeting, stockholders of the Company are being asked to consider and vote upon the election of three directors and the ratification of the appointment of FORVIS, LLP ("FORVIS") as the independent registered public accounting firm for the Company for the fiscal year ending March 31, 2023.